ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization: Introduction

-To solve ALM-subproblems efficiently, second-order methods, such as Newton-type methods \cite{qi1993nonsmooth}, are strong candidates due to their fast local convergence rates.
-For example, once the iterate of a Newton-type method falls into the fast convergence region, only a few more iterations are needed to achieve a highly accurate solution.
-However, certain regularity conditions are needed to ensure the nonsingularity of the (generalized) Hessian of the ALM subproblem's objective function at its solution point.
-Theoretically, such regularity conditions are generally not verifiable in advance, except in some special cases \cite{liang2021inexact}.
-Numerically, ill-conditioned or singular (generalized) Hessians can lead to unpredictable numerical behaviors, resulting in unstable implementations and excessive efforts for parameter tuning.
-To enhance the applicability of a second-order method for solving ALM's subproblems, a common simple approach is to add a proximal term to the ALM subproblem's objective function, resulting in the proximal augmented Lagrangian method (pALM)\footnote{The pALM is also known as the proximal method of multipliers; see \cite{r1976augmented}.}.
-Specifically, given $\{\tau_k\}\subseteq \mathbb{R}_{++}$, $\{\sigma_k\}\subseteq \mathbb{R}_{++}$ and $(\bm{x}^0, \bm{y}^0)\in \mathbb{R}^N\times \mathbb{R}^M$, the dual-based pALM iteratively performs the following steps:
+The applicability of the augmented Lagrangian method (ALM) has expanded substantially since Rockafellar's seminal works \cite{r1976augmented,r1976monotone}, which established its deep connection with the proximal point algorithm (PPA).
+This connection has led to a rich convergence theory for the ALM, including asymptotic (super)linear convergence under suitable error bound conditions; see, for example, \cite{cui2019r,luque1984asymptotic} and the references therein.
+Beyond its theoretical appeal, the ALM and its variants have demonstrated remarkable practical success in a wide range of applications, including conic programming \cite{li2018qsdpnal,lst2020efficient,liang2021inexact,zst2010newton-cg}, statistical optimization \cite{lst2018highly,lin2019efficient,zhang2020efficient}, machine learning \cite{sun2021convex,yan2020efficient}, and image and signal processing \cite{li2013efficient,llm2019nonergodic}.
+These developments also show that the effectiveness of the ALM depends critically not only on the outer augmented Lagrangian framework itself, but also on how its subproblems are solved and how the associated errors are controlled.

-By incorporating a proximal term, the pALM is able to bypass the regularity conditions when applying a second-order method for solving its subproblem.
-This typically results in more robust implementations with reduced parameter tuning.
-We refer readers to \cite{de2021augmented,es2010proximal,hermans2019qpALM,hss2004some,lst2020asymptotically,liang2022qppal,lin2019efficient,lst2022augmented,pgk2024efficient,ylct2024corrected} for successful applications of the pALM in addressing various important optimization problems.
+To solve ALM subproblems efficiently, second-order methods, such as Newton-type methods \cite{qi1993nonsmooth}, are particularly attractive because of their fast local convergence.
+In favorable regimes, only a few Newton-type iterations are often sufficient to obtain highly accurate subproblem solutions.
+However, their reliable performance typically depends on regularity conditions that ensure the nonsingularity of the (generalized) Hessian of the ALM subproblem objective at a solution.
+Such conditions are generally difficult to verify in advance and may even fail in practice, thereby limiting the applicability of second-order methods.
+A standard remedy is to add a proximal term to the ALM subproblem, which gives rise to the proximal augmented Lagrangian method (pALM)\footnote{The pALM is also known as the proximal method of multipliers; see \cite{r1976augmented}.}.
+Specifically, given $\{\tau_k\}\subseteq\mathbb{R}_{++}$, $\{\sigma_k\}\subseteq\mathbb{R}_{++}$, and $(\bm{x}^0,\bm{y}^0)\in\mathbb{R}^N\times\mathbb{R}^M$, the dual-based pALM iteratively performs